Time To Read: 6 minutes

-A lawn care and landscaping business requires a fairly substantial investment in landscaping tools and gear to get started.
+A lawn care and landscaping business requires a fairly substantial investment in equipment, landscaping tools, and gear to get started.
 Fortunately, the money you spend today returns dividends down the line.
-When you invest in high quality equipment, you can deliver outstanding service your customers will love.
+When you invest in high-quality equipment, you can deliver outstanding service your customers will love.

 Essential Lawn Care Tools: